TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 So today, I'm pretty satisfied with what I've accomplished so far—especially in the context of my disease and circumstances.
 I feel lighter, stronger, happier.
 Reflecting on being born with hemophilia and all that drama, how can I not be thankful?
 Even though there's still quite a bit of work to do and I'm not "perfect", it's incredibly satisfying.
 It's a little heartbreaking that people do treat me differently now and are more accepting of me because I supposedly look more "attractive", but I suppose it's a human tendency to treat people we perceive as more attractive better.
 I'm not sure what to do about that, but it does bother me a little bit.

-One thing to note at my current state is that the goal keeps moving: at a lower level of body fat and more muscle, I _should_ be happy with what I have, but I also tend to notice more imperfections and have a moving goal.
+One thing to note at my current state is that the goal keeps moving: at a lower level of body fat and more muscle, I _should_ be happy with what I have, but I also tend to notice more imperfections.
 This is why **I prioritize the journey instead of the destination**: because the destination likely is unreachable, unrealistic, and generally unreliable.
 In the meanwhile, I'll just enjoy my steak salad and barbells.

 I also am keeping a close eye on my minerals, electrolytes, and mental state, being hyper-vigilant to prevent any eating disorders from developing.
 To me, **the focus is peak health, well-being, and quality of life.** Nothing more, nothing less.
 This is more than just shallow, vain aesthetics, but a pursuit of _health_.
 In fact, I believe **we get healthy, then lose weight and build muscle** instead of losing weight, building muscle, and then being called "healthy".